johnmgreenwell/demo-drivers/README.md

 ## Usage

-This project may be build using PlatformIO as provided.
+This project may be build using PlatformIO as provided, with supporting configuration files provided.
+Each driver is imported as a library dependency, compatible with PlatformIO arrangement.

 ## Schematic